Nijgadh International Airport: Impact on environment and biodiversity

 The project has faced disapproval nationally and internationally, particularly over the environmental concerns.
 The project area is a heavily forested area and the forest is known to be the last remaining native hardwood forest in the eastern Terai.
 The Environmental Impact Assessment showed that more than 2 million trees; scattered around the area of 8045 hectare is expected to be cut down, preventing 22,500 tons of carbon from being sequestered every year.

-Environmentalists predict that the destruction of such a large number of trees may lead to the severe flooding in Birgunj, Gadhimai, Gaur and Kalaiya area as a result of the forests not being able to absorb the rainwater.
-As a solution to the destruction of forests, Nepali government has been pointing out an idea of the compensatory plantation.
+Environmentalists predict that the destruction of such a large number of trees may lead to the severe flooding in Birgunj, Gadhimai, Gaur and Kalaiya area as a result of the forests not being able to absorb 650 million cubic meter of rainwater.As a solution to the destruction of forests, Nepali government has been pointing out an idea of the compensatory plantation.
 During an interview with BBC World Service on his visit to the United Kingdom in June 2019, Prime Minister KP Sharma Oli said, "if we cut 2.5 million trees, we can plant 5 million of them by acquiring necessary lands".
 Similarly, Environmental Management Planning (EMP) by GEOCE, the company that prepared EIA has proposed a plan for afforestation at a ratio of 1:25.
 Meanwhile, the stakeholder committee argues that the cost of plantation (US$118 million) would be a lot more than allocated in the EIA (US$2.26 million).

-The proposed airport area is a home to numerous species including 500 species of birds, 23 endangered flora and 22 endangered wildlife species.
+The proposed airport area is a home to numerous species including 700 species of birds, 23 endangered flora and 22 endangered wildlife species.
 The area also lies proximity to Parsa National Park, which protects endangered wildlife including Bengal Tiger and Asiatic Elephant.
 Parsa particularly accounts for 18 of 235 (7.7%) of the tiger population in Nepal.

 The proposed airport vicinity has a higher water table which increases the chances of arsenic deposition at the downstream overtime, as the airport-activity increases.
 The biogeochemical cycle is also very rapid in the area.